webcore-no/libbloomfilter/README.md

 # Libbloomfilter - A lock-less bloom filter implemented in c
-This library is optimized to achive ~0.05 error rate at 10 000 000 elements.
+This library is optimized to achieve ~0.05 error rate at 10 000 000 elements.
 ![Real_vs_theory](./docs/theory_vs_real.png)
 *Theoretical vs real performance for ``k=2`` and ``n=2^28``*

 Theoretical error rate is calulated by ``(1-e^(-k*n/b))^k``[1].

 A bloom filter can vary on k keys used and n elemnts in hash table.
-``k=2`` was used mainly becuse it can be ceaply be achived by splitting a 64bit hash in two.
+``k=2`` was used mainly because it can be cheaply be achieved by splitting a 64bit hash in two.

-xxh3 hash was used witch at the point of writinig is state of the art.
+xxh3 hash was used which at the point of writing is state of the art.

-In order the achive a error rate ~0.05 a ``n=2^28`` is required.
+To achieve an error rate ~0.05 a ``n=2^28`` is required.

 ## Content
 ``docs/`` contains misc docs